 Some animal studies have shown that isolated preparations of mitragynine cause cognitive impairment in animals .
 Withdrawal symptoms were also seen in this study, apparent after as little as 24 hours.
 It should be noted however, this was in mice and this was a potent mitragynineextraction— not a natural or even powdered form.
 Other potentially noteworthy compounds found in Kratom are Speciogynine and Paynantheine—both of which have been associated with the reduction of muscle twitches .
 These compounds have all been investigated in some capacity by researchers over the years.
 While data is sparse, there are observations of health benefiting action consistent enough to note.

 Kratom is noted as being highly effective in the mitigation of pain.It’s is regarded by many as a potential herbal substitute for opioids.
 This is a bold notion, and much more research is needed to confirm this for any widespread agreement in the scientific community.
 That said; anecdotal accounts of Kratom paint a very promising picture.
 When used in small doses, Kratom is effective in helping to reduce symptoms of inflammatory pain and muscle spasms.
 In chronic use, however, data suggest that Kratom can cause a habit-forming dependency resulting in withdrawal symptoms upon cessation.
-This may seem alarming to some, but consider it's used as a potential replacement for opioids and effective way to treat addiction.
+This may seem alarming to some, but consider it’s used as a potential replacement for opioids and effective way to treat addiction.
 As noted by Christian P. Müller; “Understanding the everyday utility and the learning mechanisms of non-addictive psychotropic [drugs] use may help to prevent abuse and the transition to drug addiction in the future.”
-This notion draws attention to the idea that compounds of lesser physiological impact, such as Kratom, can offer powerful energy to address dependency of stronger compounds such as pharmaceutical drugs.
-Examining possible means of improving the efficacy of Kratom may offer even further potential this regard.
+Examining possible means of improving the efficacy of Kratom may offer even further potential down the road, but we must keep in mind that kratom is not a viable option for those suffering from an opioid addiction.
+Any information suggesting otherwise is based on insufficient evidence.

 Magnesium is one of the most important nutrients in our bodies.
 It’s implicated in hundreds of cellular processes vital to keeping us in working order.
 Studies among American populations have shown that rates of magnesium deficiency are as high as 70%.
 This means that 2 out of 3 people don’t have enough magnesium in their body to support optimal health.
 Among the many other reasons to care about this alarming fact, are the data that implicate magnesium as amplifying biochemical action of opioid receptors.
 For the most part, direct study of this effect has been conducted on experimental pain models and not tested on humans.
 It’s generally regarded that any such compounds demonstrating the ability to act as NMDA receptor agonists show the possibility to potentiate opioid receptor activity as well.
 The simple takeaway here is that supplements such as magnesium malate and adequate dietary magnesium intake may likely help magnify the effects of Kratom.
 This may allow for a lower minimal effective dose, thus lessening the chances of developing a dependency.
 The most common side effect of taking too much magnesium is simply loose stools and diarrhea—and both dissipate quickly upon cessation.
 One very intriguing consideration is that the anti-diarrheal effects of Kratom might actually increase tolerable doses of magnesium—or at least mitigate the symptoms.